Pantsir missile system: Ukraine

 Various independent experts believe that Pantsir-S1 systems were operated by Russian-backed forces during the Russo-Ukrainian War.
 Remnants of the main armament of the Pantsir-S1 were reported to have been observed in Ukraine in November 2014.
 It was also reportedly filmed in Luhansk and photographed in Makiivka in the rebel-held territories during early 2015.

-On 1 March 2022, during the 2022 Russian invasion of Ukraine, a Pantsir-S1 system got stuck in the mud in Kherson, Ukraine, and was later destroyed by the Ukrainian Army.
+On 1 March 2022, during the Russian invasion of Ukraine, a Pantsir-S1 system got stuck in the mud in Kherson, Ukraine, and was later destroyed by the Ukrainian Army.
 On 4 March, another system was found abandoned in Mykolaiv region.

 One system was reportedly destroyed during the Battle of Snake Island in late June or early July 2022.

 Ukrainian's army claimed it used a trophy Pantsir-S1 to shoot down an aerial target.

-According to the OSINT website Oryxspioenkop, by December 2022 at least 13 Pantsir-S1 had been lost by Russia in the war.
+According to the OSINT website Oryxspioenkop, as of 28 December 2024 at least 27 Pantsir-S1 had been lost by Russia in the war.

 On 19 January 2023, pictures posted online show that a Pantsir air defence system has been placed on the Russian Ministry of Defence and the Ministry of Education in Moscow.
 Such a deployment of point defence systems is not unheard of—the US government uses NASAMS and Avenger systems to protect Washington D.C.—but this is the first time they have been deployed in Moscow.
 This system is specifically designed to shoot down drones.
 While no official explanation has been given, Ukraine has conducted strikes inside Russia such as at the Engels-2 (air base) a number of times in 2022.
 Engels is south of Moscow and some 300 miles from the Russian-Ukraine border.

-In early 2023, it was reported that the Pantsir system had received new software to improve dealing with missiles fired by the US-made HIMARS system.
+In early and mid 2023, it was reported by Russian state media that the Pantsir system had received new software to improve dealing with missiles fired by the US-made HIMARS system and British Storm Shadow cruise missiles, respectively.

+On 21 June 2024, a Russian Ka-29 was reportedly shot down over Crimea, by a Russian Pantsir-S1, during a Ukrainian drone attack involving both air and naval drones.
+All four crew members were killed.

+Russia

+In January 2023 several Pantsir systems were spotted on top of Moscow buildings such as the Kremlin and the Ministry of Defence.
+Another system was set up near President Putin’s Sochi residence in April 2023.